 The Princes' Gates, designed by the architectural firm of Chapman & Oxley, were opened in 1927 by H.R.H.
 Edward, Prince of Wales and his brother, Prince George.
 The nine pillars on either side of the centre arch of the gates represent the participating provinces of Confederation (Newfoundland joined Confederation in 1949).
 The figure at the top of the arch, the "Goddess of Winged Victory," was sculpted by Charles McKechnie and underwent major restoration in 1987.
 The Princes' Gates were designated as historically significant under the Ontario Heritage Act later that same year.

 2. Automotive Building

 In 1929, Douglas Kertland was chosen over thirty other Toronto competitors for the honour of being named architect for this building.
 Kertland's design is a unique blend of Classical and Modern styles.
 When it was first built, the Automotive Building was used to showcase new car and truck models.
 During the Second World War it served as a naval facility.
-In recent years, the building houses a variety of trade and consumers shows, and special events.
-The Automotive Building was recently renovated in 2009 as a conference centre and renamed the Allstream Centre.
+In recent years, the building housed a variety of trade and consumers shows, and special events.
+The Automotive Building was renovated in 2009 as a conference centre and renamed the Allstream Centre.

 3. Officers' Quarters, Stanley Barracks

-Built in 1841, Stanley Barracks was to replace Fort York as the Toronto garrison.
+Built in 1841, Stanley Barracks was built to replace Fort York as the Toronto garrison.
 Stanley Barracks originally consisted of six main buildings around a parade square.
 Between 1951 and 1953, five of the buildings were demolished, leaving only the Officers' Quarters.
 The Officers' Quarters housed the Marine Museum from 1959 until 1998.